sparksuite/codemirror-spell-checker/README.md

 <script src="//cdn.jsdelivr.net/TODO/latest/spell-checker.min.js"></script>
 ```

 Now load CodeMirror like normal.
-Set the mode to `"spell-checker"` and the backdrop mode to appropriate mode.
+Set the mode to `"spell-checker"` and the backdrop mode to the appropriate mode.
 Be sure to load `overlay.min.js` if you don't already use it.

 ```HTML
 <script src="https://cdnjs.cloudflare.com/ajax/libs/codemirror/5.4.0/codemirror.min.js"></script>